BackstagecrewIS/BackstagecrewIS.github.io/README.md

 For the initial build, this site will incorporate:
 * Welcome message and information about the pub
-* A list of regularly available beers
+* A list of regularly available beers with details
 * A downloadable list of continental beers
 * Some information about the available rooms and facilities
 * Information and directions to the pub with a local map showing the location
-* Contact form to email enquiries
+* A contact form to email enquiries

 Future Development:
 * Add a method to add and remove guest beers to the beer list (methodology to be determined)